ukhsa-collaboration/covid-19-app-ios-ag-public/Docs/CI.md

 Runs all automated tests when there is a PR against `master`.

+* **Test**: The default test plan `AllTests` runs all our unit tests and UI tests in English on the Simulator.
+This happens for all PRs.
+  * Generally these tests **must** pass before GitHub will allow you to merge the PR.
+* **Language Tests**: There is an additional test plan, `LanguageTests`, which runs a subset of the UI tests in all the languages the app supports.
+This is run when the pull request contains changes in the localisation files.
+  * Because `LanguageTests` takes a long time to run (up to 6 hours), the chance of a spurious failure (or a 'flake') is quite high.
+  * You don't need to wait for it to complete to merge the pull request, and can even merge your pull request if it failed.
+  * **However,** you should not do this unless you can positively be sure that the failure was a flake (i.e. you have failed to reproduce it locally and the pull request doesn't touch the area where the failure happened.)
+Otherwise you could miss legitimate failures that might highlight a bug in the app.
+  * In particular, **do not ignore these tests** if they fail on a pull request raised by the [update_translations](#update_translations) workflow.
+This could show that there's a problem with the imported copy.
+This means you shouldn't turn on auto-merge for these pull requests, because it will automatically merge as soon as the shorter `AllTests` plan is run.

 ## deploy

 This job is triggered after a push to master.
 It does two things: